Here is an explanation on how to use the pickups, as well as I can:

 You can buy the pickups by sending me an email, I want to keep costs down so I prefer not to post them on etsy, ebay etc.

-I make them myself, including the handturned wooden handles, which are all different.
+I make them myself (when my hands allow me to), including the handturned wooden handles, which are all different.

 The pickups can be used with standard (4.5mm) or fine (3.6mm) machine, the pictures are showing a standard machine.